jailad/Self-Driving-Cars-Term1-Project4/README.md

 ### - Using weighted history.<a name="fw5"></a>
 * Currently, I am keeping a history of past 'X' valid left and right lane points.
 However, all of these are weighted equally.
 A better approach, would be to combine this history with a 'decay' mechanism, so that more recent value(s) are given a higher weight, relative to older valid entries.

+### - Handling temporary lack of lane data<a name="fw5"></a>
+* In the harder challenge video, towards the end, we temporarily have no right lane line.
+The pipeline would have to be adapted for this scenario because we currently assume that we should be able to threshold in a manner so as to yield a decent lane fit.

 <BR><BR>
 ---